 - Don’t mind fluff in your coffee (and all over your clothes/house/car…everything!)

-- Accept that you won’t be able to let your Husky off-leash.
+- Accept that you won’t be able to let your Husky off-lead

 - Have a love for high energy, goofball dogs that will always keep you on your toes…

-...Then maybe you ARE the type of person who would be able to live a happy life with a Husky!
+…THEN maybe you’re the type of person who would be able to live a happy life with a Husky!